 In storytelling: Set up patterns, then subvert them at the right moment.
 Not before the audience has absorbed the pattern, not after they've grown bored of it.

-In relationships: Surprise people in ways that show you understand them, not just ways that get attention.
+In relationships: Surprise people in ways that show you understand them, not just in ways that get attention.

 An elephant, as promised